Athena LaTocha: Selected exhibitions

-LaTocha has been featured in solo and group exhibitions across the United States.
+LaTocha has been featured in solo and group exhibitions across the United States, including the Institute of Contemporary Art at Maine College of Art & Design, the Weatherspoon Art Museum, the Virginia Museum of Fine Arts, and National Gallery of Art.
 The CUE Art Foundation in New York presented a solo exhibition in 2015 curated by curator/artist/activist Jaune Quick-to-See Smith.
 Another solo exhibition, Forces of Nature (2017), at the Museum of Contemporary Native Arts in Santa Fe displayed La Bajada Red, an ink wash work that spanned the entire wall from floor to ceiling.
 In January 2021, the solo exhibition, Land Disturbed, opened at the Olin Fine Arts Center at the Washington & Jefferson College.

 For Art for a New Understanding: Native Voices, 1950s to Now (2018-2019) at the Crystal Bridges Museum of American Art, the curators selected Ozark (Shelter in Place), a large wall piece in ink and earth on paper created from rock face impressions from a local national park and then molded lead sheets affixed on top.

+In December 2020, she was one of the artists featured in the Urban Native Artists exhibition at the Revelation Gallery, New York, NY; fellow exhibitors included Vernon Bigman (Navajo Nation), Nadema Agard, and Mario Martinez (Pascua Yaqui).